Arsenal transfer news and rumours

 The latest players linked with an Arsenal exit…

-Pierre-Emerick Aubameyang - Arsenal are prepared to sell the Gabon international if a compromise over wages cannot be reached, though a move to Barcelona looks off the cards with the Spanish champions no longer interested in the 30-year-old (Daily Express, March 16); Arsenal will demand at least £50m for Aubameyang if Barcelona move for the striker in the summer (Daily Express, March 18); Aubameyang is now on Paris Saint-Germain's radar this summer (Tuttosport, March 19); Manchester United are eyeing a sensational £50m swoop for Aubameyang (The Sun, March 20)
+Pierre-Emerick Aubameyang - Arsenal have offered Real Madrid a Pierre-Emerick Aubameyang transfer deal in a blow to Man Utd (Daily Express, March 24) PSG, Barcelona and United are interested in signing Aubameyang (Daily Mail, March 23)

-Henrikh Mkhitaryan - Arsenal are considering offloading the Armenia international, currently on loan at Roma, to the Serie A club on a permanent basis (Gazzetta dello Sport, March 16)
+Henrikh Mkhitaryan - Roma have made a bit to keep Henrikh Mkhitaryan on a permanent basis (Corriere dello Sport, March 24)

 The latest Arsenal contract talk…